skullface/beauty-under-capitalism/faq.md

 Please [fill out this form](https://goo.gl/forms/JaJgloVDdTACgWXV2) or [drop us an email](mailto:submit@beautyundercapitalism.com)!

 ### I need information corrected or removed.
-If you represent a brand featured on this site and you find information that is incorrect or misstated, please <a href="mailto:problem@beautyundercapitalism.com">send us an email</a>.
+If you represent a brand featured on this site and you find incorrect or misstated information, please <a href="mailto:problem@beautyundercapitalism.com">send us an email</a>.

 ---